nouhoum/ansible-ec2-play/README.md

 # Ansible EC2 Play Framework
 This is a set of Ansible scripts to deploy Play 2.2+ web applications in EC2 instances.
-The EC2 instances for Play should be 'small' or larger; 'micro' instances won't be able to compile the Play app.
+The EC2 instances for Play should be 'small' or larger; 'micro' instances are not able to compile Play applications.
 Play applications are run as a system service.
 This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart unless you have provisioned permanent IP addresses.